britishtar/recipes-repo/Afghan Rice.md

 + Make a pouch out of aluminum foil, and seal up carrot/raisin mixture in the pouch.
 Set aside until baking step.

 ### Boil the rice
-+ Boil the rice in 6-7 cups of water until al dente (~5-10 mins)--do not overcook.
++ Boil the rice in 6-7 cups of water until al dente (~5-10 mins)
 + Strain rice in a colander.

 ### Combine and bake
 + Add strained al dente rice to the onion mixture in the dutch oven.
 + Add cumin, cardamom, and black pepper.
 Stir well to blend flavors.
+If necessary, add in 1-2 tsp Kitchen Bouquet browning sauce to get the characteristic brown color.
 + Add in the pouch with topping, cover the dutch oven, and bake at 500 deg for ~10 mins, then reduce heat to 250 deg, and continue baking for ~20 mins.

 ***